-Nannys Raisin Filled Cookies are a soft cookie filled with a sweet raisin filling and slightly enhanced with my own addition of rum.
-That old fashioned cookie that brings back a cloud of memories from your childhood that you never want to forget along with all the love attached to it.
+Nannys Raisin Filled Cookies are an old-fashioned soft cookie filled with a sweet raisin filling and slightly enhanced with my own addition of rum.
+This cookie that brings back memories from your childhood that you never want to forget along with all the love attached to it.

-Today’s event is hosted this week by the Sunday Supper Movement.
-We are sharing recipes passed down from our Grandparents in honor of Grandparent’s Day.
-This old fashioned cookie that my Nanny liked to make is my contribution in honor of all of my grandparents.
+This week, the Sunday Supper Tastemakers are sharing recipes passed down from our Grandparents in honor of Grandparent’s Day.
+This old-fashioned cookie that my Nanny liked to make is my contribution in honor of all of my grandparents.
 I did change her recipe a little, but only by adding rum in the raisin mixture rather than water and using butter instead of margarine.

-What I remember the most about my Grandpa Law was his big old happy smile, his fun loving nature, and his big love of music.
+What I remember the most about my Grandpa Law was his big happy smile, his fun-loving nature, and his love of music.
 I remember going to visit and he would pull the fiddle out to play.
 My Grandma Law was much quieter.
 She loved her dogs and I can remember her knowing that they scared the living life out of me when they would bark!
-(She had big dogs by the way, not little ones!)
+(She had big dogs, by the way, not little ones!)
 She would be sure to hold on to them until we got in the house and settled in.
 Then all would be good.

 Poppy Whitton loved every single one of his grandchildren and they knew it.
 He loved to go out to eat and one of us always loved to be with them when they did.
 We often went to Dixie Lee and when that place was no more he loved to go to Kentucky Fried Chicken.
 I do remember going to places like the Dairy Queen and McDonalds with them, but those fried chicken places were where he loved to go most.
 He would tolerate a lot of things, one being me sitting on the wooden arm of his chair.
 I’d suck my thumb and reach up to that little bit of hair he had on the top of his head and twirl it right into a knot.
 Poor Pop!
 He didn’t care though.
 He loved the attention and affection.